 Graphically, Strider is beautiful.
 From the very start, it looks the part and I think they did a cracking job of converting the arcade backdrops over to the much-lower-resolution ST. The sprites are just freaking incredible - they all look impressive and some are huge.
 This is a beautiful game but, of course, something had to give for all that glam and that means we have a slightly reduced play area and the scrolling isn't nearly as smooth as it should be.
 Don't get me wrong, the scrolling is good and works very well but dies alongside other ST games, like Turrican.

 The audio is tremendously entertaining, I love the beautiful tunes which are so apt for this conversion.
 From the very start, I was hooked, just click on the green arrow below to see what I mean.
 The effects aren't massive in quantity but who doesn't enjoy swooshing through each level?
 Yes, I love that swoosh lol.
-I think they did a great job all-round.
+I think they did a great job all around.

 The CryptO'pinion?